 Cons: Dirt tee off areas hold puddles after heavy rain, and erosion is a serious issue.
 Could use directional markers in some spots- it took me 15 minutes to figure out where hole 9 begins the first time I played.
 Holes 16 and 17 run parallel to one another, and there are always vehicles parked directly in front of the access way in front of the hole 18 tee pad.
 Beware of students walking to class.

-Other Thoughts: One of the oldest courses in the country, Rutgers-Douglass is a very fun play, and over the years the local club has cultivated a loose, fun atmosphere here.
-R-D presents a challenge, yet is not physically grueling, making it a great place for the casual player.
+Other Thoughts: One of the oldest courses in the country, Rutgers-Douglass is a fun play, and over the years a loose playing environment has been cultivated.
+R-D is not physically grueling, making it a great place for multiple rounds and for the casual player.
 This was the site of my first ever tournament and competitive playing experience, so I will always have a soft spot for it, but judged on it own merits, R-D is not on a par with some of the other 18 hole courses within the NJ/NY/PA region.
-That said, the "Jam" layout adds immeasurably to the course- the over-the-water hole and 650 foot drive down the hill are outstanding holes which can stand with any two holes anywhere else.
-Much work is being done here by the local club- beautiful new signs will be installed any day now, "next tee' signs have been created and new tee pads are in the works- all of which will greatly enhance the playing experience.
-RU is a must play if in the area.
+That said, the "Jam" layout adds immeasurably to the course, and the over-the-water hole and 650 foot drive down the hill are outstanding holes which can measure up to many holes at any other course.
+Rutgers is in major need of some sprucing up, and it is unfortunate that the genuine and once promising efforts made by several people to upgrade and maintain the course were not encouraged nor appreciated- the course deserves better.
+That said, RD will always be a good place to play.

 6 of 7 people found this review helpful.